How It Works

 Architecture

-TAP is a Rust proxy (axum) backed by SQLite.
+TAP is a Rust proxy (axum) backed by an encrypted configuration store.
+Managed hosting uses Postgres; self-hosted deployments initialize the same schema through the proxy.
 Credential values are encrypted at rest with AES-256-GCM.
-There is no config file — everything is managed via the admin dashboard or API.
+There is no config file — everything is managed via the dashboard or API.

 ComponentPurpose